-It's worth using mobile desktop virtualization software in some cases, but companies should use it in tandem with mobile apps.
+It's worth using mobile desktop virtualization software in some cases, but companies should use it in tandem with

 Mobile desktop virtualization pros